In this article, I show you, using an example, how the Java ByteBuffer

 ByteBuffer

 itself.
-To learn how to read and write files with ByteBuffer
+To learn how to write and read files with ByteBuffer

 and FileChannel